 Learn about three different types of balancers - single-plane, dual-plane, and VSR - as well as turbo balancing techniques and what it looks like when a turbo component is properly balanced.

 Buying a used turbo might seem like a good deal at the time, but that purchase might cost you more than you think.
-There could be hidden damage deep inside caused by excessive wear, ingestion of foreign objects, debris from damaged engine parts, overheat/over-boost damage and more.
-You may not know the […]
+We'll show you the types of damage to look for and what to avoid.

-Taking apart a rusty turbo?
-Be careful, it is very easy to damage the turbine or housing.
-Our video shows how we disassemble a turbocharger without damaging the fragile parts within.
+It's very easy to damage the turbine or housing when taking apart a rusty turbo.
+We show you how to disassemble it without damaging the fragile parts within.

 One question we are asked a lot is about brand new, in-the-box turbo wheels and parts - do they come balanced?
-The fact is, most of the time new parts do arrive balanced, but not always.
-Even if the new part is already balanced, when it is assembled with other parts with imperfections, adjustments may […]
+Most of the time, yes, but not always.

-Our VNT VGT testing video demonstrates how VGT (Variable Geometry Turbocharger) or VNT (Variable Nozzle Turbine) turbochargers work and testing the actuator after our turbo rebuild service.
+Our VNT VGT testing video demonstrates how variable geometry turbochargers or variable nozzle turbine turbochargers work and testing the actuator after our turbo rebuild service.